CESNET/eduroam-icinga/doc/tests.md

 ### assign rule

-This service is assigned to all hosts which have host variable `name` set.
+This service is assigned to all hosts which have host variable `type` set.

 ### definition